 ISSUE OF new EQUITY SECURITIES

-Powers of Board to issue: Subject to the NZX Incorporation Rules , the Board may issue Shares or other Equity Securities, to any person and in any number it thinks fit.
+Powers of Board to issue: Subject to the NZX Rules , the Board may issue Shares or other Equity Securities, to any person and in any number it thinks fit.
 The provisions of sections 45(1) and 45(2) of the Act shall not apply to any issue or proposed issue of Shares by the Company.

-Transfer of Rights: Every person to whom unissued Equity Securities are offered pursuant to an offer complying with NZX Rule 7.3.4(a) may decline or accept the offer, or transfer their Rights thereunder to any person or persons to whom the Equity Securities, when issued, could be transferred but the Directors have the same right to decline to accept any such transfer as they would have if the transfer were a transfer of Shares, and the provisions of this Constitution as to the transfer of Shares, with all necessary modifications, apply to transfers of Rights to unissued Equity Securities.
+Transfer of Rights: Every person to whom unissued Equity Securities are offered pursuant to an offer complying with NZX Rule 4.3.1(a) may decline or accept the offer, or if the offer is Renounceable, transfer their Rights thereunder to any person or persons to whom the Equity Securities, when issued, could be transferred but the Directors have the same right to decline to accept any such transfer as they would have if the transfer were a transfer of Shares, and the provisions of this Constitution as to the transfer of Shares, with all necessary modifications, apply to transfers of Rights to unissued Equity Securities.

-Bonus issues: Subject to the NZX Incorporation Rules, the Board may resolve to apply any amount which is available for Distribution either:
+Bonus issues: Subject to the NZX Rules, the Board may resolve to apply any amount which is available for Distribution either:

-in paying up in full Shares or other Securities of the Company to be issued credited as fully paid to:
+in paying up in full Shares or other Financial Products of the Company to be issued credited as fully paid to:

 the Shareholders who would be entitled to that amount if it were distributed by way of dividend, and in the same proportions; and

-if applicable, the holders of any other Securities of the Company who are entitled by the terms of issue of such Securities to participate in bonus issues by the Company, whether at the time the bonus issue is made to the Shareholders, or at some later time, in accordance with their respective entitlements; or
+if applicable, the holders of any other Financial Products of the Company who are entitled by the terms of issue of such Financial Products to participate in bonus issues by the Company, whether at the time the bonus issue is made to the Shareholders, or at some later time, in accordance with their respective entitlements; or

 in paying up any amount which is unpaid on any Shares held by the Shareholders referred to in clause 4.3(a)(i),